alandmoore/tkautobox/README.rst

 This is the wrapper function for the generic dialog box.
 When called, it will create and show the dialog; when the user clicks the OK button, the dialog will close and the function returns a dict of name/value pairs for the form.
 It takes no positional arguments, but the following keyword arguments are accepted:

 :title_string: The string to display in the title bar of the dialog
-:header_string: A string to dislplay at the top of the dialog
+:header_string: A string to display at the top of the dialog
 :error_message: A message to display in red text below the header string
 :ok_label: The string to put on the OK button.
 Default is "OK".
 :theme: A TK theme to use for the dialog